TMankowski2115/Generative-AI-for-synthesising-medical-images-of-tumours/DDPM_Model_TM/README.md

 ## Overview

-This repository contains a complete pipeline for **diffusion-based generation of lung CT slices**, with explicit control over lung masks, nodule masks, and a **5-dimensional conditioning vector** describing synthetic nodule properties.
+This repository contains a complete pipeline for **diffusion-based generation of lung CT slices**, with explicit control over lung masks, nodule masks, and a **6-dimensional conditioning vector** describing synthetic nodule properties (including distance to pleura).
-The project uses a **ControlNet-enhanced UNet** inside a **DDPM** framework and is built around preprocessed slices from the **LIDC-IDRI dataset**.
+The project uses a **ControlNet-enhanced UNet with Self-Attention** inside a **DDPM** framework and is built around preprocessed slices from the **LIDC-IDRI dataset**.

 The system supports: